Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

-Eternal Descent will feature 10 levels with boss fights on Levels 3, 6, and 9.
+Eternal Descent will feature 10 levels with boss fights on Levels 3, 6, and 9

+Each level will take place on a small circular arena that is surrounded by unique landscapes that each feature some environment modifier

 [Level 10](./#level-10-hell---wall-of-flesh) will be a special level that can only be accessed under certain conditions